skypoint2003/Wall-Clock/README.md

 **•Project Overview:-**

 Greetings, fellow developers!
-Today, I'm excited to share a fun little project I've been working on – a digital wall clock implemented entirely using HTML, CSS, and JavaScript.
+Today, I'm excited to share a fun little project I've been working on – a wall clock implemented entirely using HTML, CSS, and JavaScript.
 This project combines my passion for web development with my fascination for timekeeping, resulting in a visually appealing and functional digital wall clock.

 **•Key Features:-**